Maura Murray -- Newspaper Clippings from the Baffling Unsolved Missing Person's Case

 Missing Person: Maura Murray

-Last seen or contact date: shortly after 7pm on February 9th, 2004
+Last Seen or Contact Date: Shortly after 7pm on Monday, February 9th, 2004

-The case has some similarities to cases that are unrelated.
-Many times across America someone has been involved in a car accident only to disappear in the immediate aftermath.
+The case has some similarities to unrelated cases.
+Many times across America, someone has been involved in a car accident only to disappear in the immediate aftermath.

 In 2020, Yvette Slim went missing after an accident.
 In 2018, Blair Minnifield (NamUs #MP52423) got in a single-vehicle accident, went to the hospital, and then disappeared.
 Stephan Chan (NamUs #MP50755) disappeared the same year after a single-vehicle accident.
 In 2016, Brandi Shontay Brown disappeared after hospitalization from an accident.